jayxwoo/pj__ui/README.md

-# Project - UI
-Developing intuitive and user-friendly UIs.
-Each UI project can be viewed by going into each branch.

-## List
-- ui-1: Animated hamburger menu
-- ui-2: Responsive navbar (restrict animation on screen resize)
+# ui-2: Responsive nav bar (restrict animation on resize)
+## Feature
+- Responsive nav bar
+- Menu icon animation on click
+- Dropdown menu animation
+- Hover effect on each menu link (for mobile and desktop)
+- JS → Restrict animation(transition) on screen resize
+## Note - JS
+### **Stop transition on screen resize**
+- Stop transition on screen resize event for 1000ms.
+- This is required because for some reason the transition is triggered at the breakpoints when screen is resized.
+## Improvements
-- ui-3: Responsive navbar (click ouside to close dropdown menu)
+- Click outside to close the dropdown menu.
-- ui-4: Responsive navbar with submenu